How to Conduct a Fire Risk Assessment | Step-by-Step Guide

 • Reduce hazards: Regularly maintain electrical equipment, ensure proper waste disposal, and provide safe storage of combustible materials.

-• Fire safety measures: Install and maintain fire detection and suppression systems, fire extinguishers, and emergency lighting.
+• Fire safety measures: Install fire alarms and suppression systems, fire extinguishers, and emergency lighting.

 Step 4: Record Your Findings and Actions